deyvidferrer/deyvidferrer/_posts/2022-10-26-qa-automation-webdriver-io.md

 When you are logged in, go to "ACCOUNT" > "user settings".
 You can get USER NAME and ACCESS KEY.

-This credentials have to be in config file, for example in: config\wdio.mobile.ls.conf.ts y fields: user and key entry respectively.
+This credentials have to be in config file, Por ejemplo: in: config\wdio.mobile.ls.conf.ts y fields: user and key entry respectively.

 ## Upload App